Businesses Try To Navigate The World's Coronavirus Cargo Pileup

 "If you look at India, for example, there was a period here where at least 60% of the truck drivers were not at work because they had been put in quarantine," he says.
 "So you might not actually have the trucking capacity to move it."

-Or Jensen says there are serious cash-flow problems, such as an importer going bankrupt.
+Or Jensen says there are serious cash flow problems, such as an importer going bankrupt.
 "That is a very real risk in these days, which obviously means he's not going to come down to the port to pick it up," he says.

 Jensen says other importers have run out of warehouse space.

-This is a complete reversal from late February-early March, when Western importers were desperate to get goods again from China after the country had been closed down because of the coronavirus, says Shereen Zarkani, global head of sales for shipping giant Maersk.
+This is a complete reversal from late February and early March, when Western importers were desperate to get goods again from China after the country had been closed down because of the coronavirus, says Shereen Zarkani, global head of sales for shipping giant Maersk.

 "As soon as China started opening up, we had this rush of our customers asking to really find ways to speed up the supply chain," she says.